Posted in: Comics, Vintage Paper | Tagged: ,

 Erman J. Ridgway: From Legendary College Football Team to Pulp Pioneer

-Trade magazine profiles of magazine and publisher Erman Jesse Ridgway often remarked that he was an imposing figure and a fit, athletic man who kept himself in shape.
+Trade magazine profiles of magazine and pulp publisher Erman Jesse Ridgway often remarked that he was an imposing figure and a fit, athletic man who kept himself in shape.
 Ridgway had been a player on the 1888 Northwestern University football team which is considered the start of their football program.
 By the Fall of 1890, Ridgway had transferred to Yale during an era when the Harvard/Yale football rivalry was the biggest thing in college sports.
 He was so good that he had been recruited by Yale, according to some sources, and in his second season there, he was part of the 1891 Yale Bulldogs squad considered one of the most historically dominant college football teams of all time.
 Yale finished 13-0 that season, outscoring their opponents 488-0, and finishing the season by beating Princeton 19-0 in front of a crowd of 40,000.
-This season marked the beginning of a 37-game winning streak for the Bulldogs which would not end until November 1893.
+This season was part of a 37-game winning streak for the Bulldogs which would not end until November 1893.

 Ridgway graduated from Yale in 1892, and went to work for foundational pulp publishing figure Frank A. Munsey in 1894.
 Working his way up the ranks for Munsey, in 1897, he was put in charge of Munsey's New London operations, which put out Munsey's Magazine at that time.
 Ridgway had become a VP at Munsey by 1902 and was named a director of the firm when the Frank A. Munsey Company incorporated that year.